Keyword Match Types & Best Practices

 To Sum Things Up

 You’ll come to find that keywords truly are the backbone of any successful store.
 They can also become difficult to manage if you don’t have the proper information to apply to your efforts.
 I hope you were able to get a little more clarity on the subject itself and are ready to take your store to the next level.
-If you need additional help finding the right keywords for your store, Clever Ads offers a free keyword planner for just that.
+If you need additional help finding the right keywords for your store, Clever Ads offers a useful keyword planner for just that.
 Thanks for reading and best of luck!